mitashe007/Moon/about/index.md

 While I can (and often do) work well alone, but I’m at my best collaborating with others.
 I’m well-versed in planning and development, research, project management and communication.

 When I’m not working, I love to sketch, play video games (mostly racing), work my way through random recipe tryouts, but most importantly I love exploring new places and gathering new experiences.
-You can read about some of my escapades on my travel blog: http://mitzdigest.blogspot.com
+You can read about some of my escapades on my travel blog: [eM's Wanderlust.](http://mitzdigest.blogspot.com)

 If you’re interested in learning more, you can send an email my way (mrm.mitashe@gmail.com).